apacheignite/documentation/odbc-driver/pdo-interoperability.md

 * [Download](http://php.net/downloads.php) and install the desired PHP version.
 Note, that PDO driver is enabled by default in PHP as of PHP 5.1.0.
 * [Configure](http://php.net/manual/en/book.pdo.php) PHP PDO framework.
 * [Enable](http://php.net/manual/en/ref.pdo-odbc.php) PDO_ODBC driver.
- * For Windows versions you may need to uncomment `extension=php_pdo_odbc.dll` line in your php.ini and make sure that `extension_dir` points to directory that contains `php_pdo_odbc.dll` and is in `PATH`.
+ * On Windows it may be needed to uncomment `extension=php_pdo_odbc.dll` line in the php.ini and make sure that `extension_dir` points to a directory which contains `php_pdo_odbc.dll`.
+Moreover, this directory has to be added to `PATH` environment variable.
- * For Unix-like OS you ordinary just need to install appropriate package (for example `php5-odbc` for Ubuntu 14.04 and PHP 5).
+ * On Unix based systems most often it's simply required to install a special PHP_ODBC package.
+For instance, `php5-odbc` package has to be installed on Ubuntu 14.04.
-* If necessary, [configure](http://php.net/manual/en/ref.pdo-odbc.php#ref.pdo-odbc.installation) and build PDO_ODBC driver for your system.
-In most cases, however, simple installation of the PHP and PDO_ODBC driver is going to be enough.
+* If necessary, [configure](http://php.net/manual/en/ref.pdo-odbc.php#ref.pdo-odbc.installation) and build PDO_ODBC driver for a specific system that does not fall under a general case.
+In most cases, however, simple installation of both PHP and PDO_ODBC driver is going to be enough.
 [block:api-header]
 {
   "type": "basic",